Below are answers to some of the most frequently asked questions regarding our membership scheme.

 Full Membership: For those with a director credit on a TV programme broadcast in the UK, or a commercially exploited feature film.

 Associate Membership: For those with other audio-visual credits including shorts, commercials, music videos and video games.
-This is offered at a reduced price for three years, after which we will ask you to verify your continued work as a director.
+This is offered at a reduced price for the first three years of membership, after which we will ask you to verify your continued work as a director.

 What is the difference between Full and Associate membership?